PelionIoT/snap-pelion-edge/README.md

 # snap-pelion-edge

 This repository contains snapcraft packaging for Pelion Edge.
+This lets you run Pelion Edge on Ubuntu.

 ## Prerequisites